flyinacres/notebook_env/README.md

 python notebook_env.py --batch ./course_materials
 ```

-This always runs analysis first — it scans every `.ipynb` in the directory, skips non-Python kernels (R, Julia), reports parse errors, and summarizes the dependency footprint across the batch (matched packages, missing packages with which notebooks need them, extras promotions, hardware/index-URL audit).
+This always runs analysis first — it scans every `.ipynb` in the directory, skips non-Python kernels (R, Julia) and notebooks with no language metadata at all, reports parse errors, and summarizes the dependency footprint across the batch (matched packages, missing packages with which notebooks need them, extras promotions, dynamic-import warnings, hardware/index-URL audit).
 No files are written in this mode.

+Unlike single-notebook mode, batch mode enforces strict language metadata: a notebook with no `kernelspec`/`language_info` at all is treated as unknown and skipped rather than assumed to be Python, since silently assuming Python across an entire directory scan risks misclassifying non-Python or malformed files at scale.

 ```bash
 python notebook_env.py --batch ./course_materials --universal